 - Calendar Management

 - Social Media Marketing

 You get the gist.
-Basically, a virtual assistant can provide any service, as long as they’re willing to learn it.
+Basically, a virtual assistant can provide almost any service, as long as they’re willing to learn it.

 This list could be stretched for miles if I listed all of the services that a virtual assistant can provide.
 Plus, VAs can offer services by categories, such as: general, admin, research, social media, or project management.

 You don’t have to fit in a specific niche or area right away.
 As you learn and grow as a VA, you’ll discover what you love to work on and what you’re good at.

 Plus, you can change the services you offer at any time.
 So don’t be afraid to try out different types of services as you become a VA and land your first few clients.

 What Skills Do You Need to Become a Virtual Assistant?

 As a virtual assistant, you don’t need a fancy degree or a ton of background knowledge to become a virtual assistant.
 But you will need to know (or learn) how to work online, be organized, and be a self-starter.